Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 \subsection{Baselines}

 Several strong baselines are chosen for comparison.
 The first selections are two state-of-the-art multi-lingual sentence embedding models trained on one single positive instance, LaBSE~\cite{feng2020language} and mSimCSE~\cite{wang-etal-2022-english}.
-We specifically choose $mSimCSE_{all}$, a variant of mSimCSE that includes 15 languages during training and utilizes hard-negative examples as a strong baseline.
+We specifically choose $mSimCSE_{all}$, a variant of mSimCSE that includes 15 languages during training and utilizes hard-negative examples.